 Building Bridges Through Music

-We’re thrilled to introduce the Inclusion, Diversity, Equity, and Access Strategies (I.D.E.A.S.)
-Program at Lakeland Youth Symphony!
-This exciting initiative is all about creating opportunities for young musicians from all backgrounds, helping them grow through two years in our Prelude program before joining our orchestra levels.
-It’s a step toward making music accessible for everyone while building a stronger, more connected community.
+We’re thrilled to introduce the Inclusion, Diversity, Equity, and Access Strategies (IDEAS) Program at Lakeland Youth Symphony!
+This exciting initiative expands opportunities for young musicians from all backgrounds, with a special focus on serving students in underserved communities.
+IDEAS offers no-cost music education to kids who may not otherwise have access, supporting them through two years in our Prelude program before they join our orchestra levels.
+It’s a meaningful step toward making music accessible for everyone while strengthening and connecting our community.

 What makes this program special?